robzed/LuaZ80/README.md

 A Lua Z80 dynamic (binary) translator (similar to a JIT compiler) which translates Z80 to Lua and runs the result.

+NOTE: LuaZ80 requires Lua 5.2 for the goto statement and bit32 libraries.
+We use the goto statement when compiling the Z80 to Lua.
+It has not been tested on Lua 5.3 or LuaJIT yet.

 **WARNING** This software is not complete, but is a work-in-progress proof of concept.
 Not all op-codes are implemented and it will not work properly.
 However some are working (e.g. those used in lua_z80_test.lua).
 For a more complete list see z80_regression_test.lua.